-In addition to the various body contouring and sculpting procedures our practice offers, Dr. Stafford R. Broumand and Dr. Daniel Y. Maman provide a number of other aesthetic and reconstructive treatments than can help address a wide range of concerns.
+In addition to the various body contouring and sculpting procedures our practice offers, Dr. Stafford R. Broumand provides a number of other aesthetic and reconstructive treatments than can help address a wide range of concerns.
 Outlined below are some of the many lifts, tucks, and additional enhancements available at 740 Park Plastic Surgery.
-Should you have any questions, or if you are interested in a particular procedure, we encourage you to contact our practice today to schedule a consultation with one of our board certified plastic surgeons.
+Should you have any questions, or if you are interested in a particular procedure, we encourage you to contact our practice today to schedule a consultation with our board certified plastic surgeon.

-While ear piercing is performed by everyone from general practitioners to employees at retail outlets, no one has the comprehensive cosmetic training and aesthetic eye equivalent to a board certified plastic surgeon.
-At our office, Dr. Broumand and Dr. Maman can conduct ear piercing with optimal degrees of skill, care, and precision—all while helping to reduce, or even eliminate, any discomfort that may potentially be experienced.
+While ear piercing is performed by everyone from general practitioners to employees at retail outlets, no one has the comprehensive cosmetic training and aesthetic eye equivalent to a board-certified plastic surgeon.
+At our office, Dr. Broumand can conduct ear piercing with optimal degrees of skill, care, and precision—all while helping to reduce, or even eliminate, any discomfort that may potentially be experienced.

 Pediatric Laceration Repair

 Similar to the technique for adults, laceration repair for pediatric patients includes cleaning of the wound, extraction of foreign bodies, and closure of both deep and superficial tissue layers.
-Dr. Maman and Dr. Broumand strive to significantly reduce any potential discomfort throughout the procedure, and their careful approach helps to ensure proper healing while minimizing any possible scarring.
+Dr. Broumand strives to significantly reduce any potential discomfort throughout the procedure, and their careful approach helps to ensure proper healing while minimizing any possible scarring.

 After Mohs micrographic surgery, a reconstructive procedure will typically be needed to help restore the targeted area(s) from which skin cancer tissues were eradicated.
-From concealing the defect by stretching surrounding skin to covering the surgical site with a skin graft, our doctors are well-trained and experienced in employing one or multiple techniques to repair the skin with exceptionally natural-looking results following Mohs surgery.
+From concealing the defect by stretching surrounding skin to covering the surgical site with a skin graft, our doctor is well-trained and experienced in employing one or multiple techniques to repair the skin with exceptionally natural-looking results following Mohs surgery.